 Butler was aware of evolution especially with regard to delay (AR.1.5.18) and waste in nature (AR.2.4.6); he preached on the powers of the unconscious engines of self-deception; he lectured the rich on what they owe to the poor; and he acknowledged the possible intellectual and spiritual legitimacy of atheism, so what has now been added to the discussion is not the basic evidence and argumentation but rather a public, cultural context, that is informed by Darwin, Marx, Nietzsche, Freud, Spencer, and Rand.

 L. T. Townsend’s (1914) list of philosophers who had a measurable theory of evolution includes Aristotle, Augustine, Aquinas, and Butler.
 Townsend claims that these evolutionary philosophers meet the conditions of (1) a first and constant superintending cause, (2) interventionist interruptions, and (3) occasional production of new creatures to fill existing gaps, all of which neatly divide into observations of nature which they share and the explanatory cause of the observables on which they of course differ from the moderns.
 Whether the medium is the message can be argued both ways, but what is undeniable is that the root metaphor— probation in expectation of recovery— remains and retains its force as the rule of life only if we are willing to move from the medium of Butler’s time: the sermon to the novel, poetry, film, and finally to an emphasis on abstract expression as the means of calming the torment of discord while retaining individual personal identity.
 The root strategy of Butler’s work is to win people over to the practice of a life of virtue and piety.
 In Butler’s telling, rewards and punishments are essential in pursuit of the life of virtue and piety.
-One who lives the morally and religiously good life becomes happy because of the rewards that nature (and nature’s God) provides to those who follow virtue (the dictates of conscience) and avoid vice.
+One who lives the morally and religiously good life becomes happy because of the rewards that nature (which in Butler’s view God established) provides to those who follow virtue (the dictates of conscience) and avoid vice.
 The rewards and punishments for virtue and vice in this life and continue in a future life.
 Many readers have taken Butler to be following Plato in making a central problem of philosophy to demonstrate the convergence of duty and of interest, so that the desire to be a good and virtuous person in no way conflicts with the need for prudence and the pursuit of happiness.
 Butler was aware of various objections that had been raised in his time, but since the problem of personal identity seemed to him a distraction more than probative.
 He therefore relegates his reply to an appendix (“dissertation”) added to the Analogy of Religion.
 Today that reply is read as an essay in many philosophy classes.